DILCISBoard/E-ARK-CSIP/specification/specification/principles/index.md

 Many metadata standards support multiple options for describing specific details of an Information Package.
 However, such interpretation possibilities can also lead to different implementations and ultimately to the loss of interoperability.

-To overcome this risk the CS IP requires that, while developing a specific implementation, the chosen metadata standard MUST be reviewed in regard to potential ambiguity.
+To overcome this risk the CSIP requires that, while developing a specific implementation, the chosen metadata standard MUST be reviewed in regard to potential ambiguity.
 If needed, the selected metadata standard MUST be further refined to meet the needs of interoperability and automation.

 ### Principle 4.3:
 *The Information Package **MUST NOT** restrict the addition of supplementary metadata.*

 Previous principles state the importance of controlled metadata for interoperability purposes.
 At the same time the opposite applies for other types of metadata, most prominently for resource discovery (also called descriptive) or Content Information Type specific technical and structural metadata.
-In order to not limit the widespread adoption of the CS IP it has to be possible for any implementer to add any metadata next to the mandatory metadata components needed for package level automation and interoperability.
+In order to not limit the widespread adoption of the CSIP it has to be possible for any implementer to add any metadata next to the mandatory metadata components needed for package level automation and interoperability.

 In case organisations need to prescribe further details about descriptive or Content Information Type specific metadata for a deeper level of interoperability it is possible to use the mechanism of Content Information Type Specifications described above.

-To summarise the requirements above from a more technical perspective, the CS IP foresees a modular approach towards Information Package metadata:
+To summarise the requirements above from a more technical perspective, the CSIP foresees a modular approach towards Information Package metadata:

 - All Information Packages share a common core of metadata which allows for the common development of high-level package creation, validation, identification and reuse tools;